open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

   - _identification_/_synopsis_ - A brief synopsis of the capabilities of this endpoint.

 2. The manifest object can contain one additional optional key that is not present in the manifest specification:
-  - _score_ - A recommendation score between 0 and 100
+  - _score_ - A recommendation score between 0 and 100.

-Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversatoin and service the request.
+Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
 If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
 An agent can also recommend itself.
-This means that the _findAssitant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to intiting it to do so.
+This means that the _findAssistant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.

 Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be sent a _findAssistant_ event with the same _whisper_.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
 The _discoveryManifests_ parameter is mandatory and should contain an empty array if no discovery agents are to be recommended.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.